 Sellers and real estate agents want to work with pre-approved and pre-qualified homebuyers, so they don’t waste time showing people homes they can’t afford.

-It takes just a few minutes to go through the mortgage pre-approval process, then you can start searching for a home with your real estate agent.
+It takes just a few minutes to go through the mortgage pre-approval process, and then you can begin your search for a home with your real estate agent.

 While you search for a home with your agent, continue working with your mortgage broker to complete the application process, so you can close quickly once you find a home.